Health Savings Accounts (HSA)

 12. What happens to extra HSA money at the end of the year?

-Because the HSA is a bank account under your name, any unused funds at the end of the year simply remain in your account for future expenses.
+Because the HSA is a personal account under your name, any unused funds at the end of the year simply remain in your account for future expenses.
 The funds are never forfeited.

 13. What happens to my HSA if I leave the company?

 If you terminate employment or are no longer enrolled in a qualified high deductible health plan, you can no longer contribute to the account.
 However, any remaining money will remain for future medical expenses.
-Because it is a personal account, you may be responsible for any fees the bank may charge.
+Because it is a personal account, you may be responsible for any monthly maintenance fees the administrator may charge.

 14. Can I rollover my HSA to another plan?